ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-6-1.md

-# The Importance of Clear and Impactful Communication

 In this chapter, we will explore the essential role that clear and impactful communication plays in leadership.
 Effective communication is a fundamental skill that leaders must possess to inspire and motivate others to follow their example.